3rd Annual Moody Raider Golf Tournament

 All students will have to enter a lottery to be selected for the course this summer.

-The deadline for lottery entry is this Friday, March 3, at 4 PM.
+The deadline for lottery entry was March 3, 2017.

 More information and the registration form is located here.